 The spread between the forecasted collection rate as of December 31, 2023 and the advance rate ranges from 15.3% to 24.0% for Consumer Loans assigned over the last 10 years.
 The spreads with respect to 2019 and 2020 Consumer Loans have been positively impacted by Consumer Loan performance, which has exceeded our initial estimates by a greater margin than the other years presented.
-The spread with respect to 2022 Consumer Loans has been negatively impacted by Consumer Loans performance, which has been lower than our initial estimates by a greater margin than the other years presented.
-The spread with respect to 2022 Consumer Loans has been negatively impacted by Consumer Loans relative to 2022 Consumer Loans as of December 31, 2023 is primarily due to the underperformance of the 2022 Consumer Loans.
+The spread with respect to 2022 Consumer Loans has been negatively impacted by Consumer Loan performance, which has been lower than our initial estimates by a greater margin than the other years presented.
+The higher spread for 2023 Consumer Loans relative to 2022 Consumer Loans as of December 31, 2023 is primarily due to the underperformance of the 2022 Consumer Loans.
 Additionally, 2023 Consumer Loans had a higher initial spread due to a decrease in the advance rate.